 On the other hand, you don’t want to wait too long to ask for a raise.
-If you have worked at a job for two to three years or even more and have not received a raise, it is long past time to ask for one, especially given that the increasing cost of living has actually lowered the spending power of your salary during that time.
+If you have worked at a job for two to three years or even more and have not received a raise, it is long past time to ask for one, especially given that the increasing cost of living has lowered the spending power of your salary during that time.

 You could also ask for a raise when your job responsibilities significantly change or increase, like when you get a promotion.

-Maybe you are in debt, or getting married, or buying a home.
-And you need more money.
+Don’t ask for a raise because you are in debt, getting married, buying a home, and need more money.
 Frankly, your personal life is not your boss’s concern.
 If you merit a raise, it will be because you are a valued employee who is contributing to the job; not because you would like money for a down payment or to get out of debt.

 It would surprise you to hear how many people lose their temper with their managers if they don’t get the raise they wanted, as if yelling at the boss will get them to agree.
 So no matter what the outcome, act like a professional.
 If your boss doesn’t give you a raise, it could mean a variety of things.
 Maybe your company does not have money to do so or you need to work harder.
 Or maybe your office doesn’t appreciate you and you need to get a new job.
 At any rate, be a grownup, no matter what the outcome.

 Receive personalised job recommendations straight to your inbox.

 Find your next great opportunity!